 Form Wash includes storage space for commonly used tools during the part cleaning process.

 - Removal Tool.
-Apply pressure under the quick release tabs generated by PreForm to release the base of your parts from the build platform.
+Apply pressure under the base generated by PreForm to release the base of your parts from the build platform.

 - Hydrometer.
 Float in IPA to measure the IPA's resin concentration, based on previous calibration in fresh IPA.

 - Scraper.
 Can be used to remove parts from the build platform, as well as to carefully clean and inspect the resin tank for cured material.

 - Tweezers.
 Use to handle small parts or to manipulate supports after printing.

 - Siphon Pump.
 Transfer IPA between the wash bucket and an IPA storage container.